eric-price-ok/bordful/docs/guides/email-integration.md

 [Encharge](https://encharge.io) is a marketing automation platform that allows you to create advanced email workflows.

-#### Setting Up Encharge

-1. Create an account at [Encharge.io](https://encharge.io)
-2. Get your API write key from the Encharge dashboard (Settings > API)
-3. Configure Bordful to use Encharge as described above

-#### Encharge Account Setup

-1. **Create Custom Fields** - In your Encharge account, create the following custom fields:
-   - `subscriptionDate` (Date type)
-   - `subscriptionTimestamp` (Number type)
-   - `referer` (Text type)
-   - `origin` (Text type)
-   - `userAgent` (Text type)
-   - `ip` (Text type)
-   - `hasName` (Boolean type)

-2. **Create Tags** - Create the following tags to automatically label subscribers:
-   - `job-alerts-subscriber` - Main tag for all job alert subscribers
-   - `website-form` - Indicates the subscription came from the website form
-   - `api-route` - Indicates the subscription was processed through the API route
-   - `bordful-user` - Identifies users from your Bordful job board

-3. **Set Up Automation Flow** - Create a flow that triggers when the `job-alerts-subscriber` tag is added to a person.
-This flow should:
-   - Send a welcome email confirming their subscription
-   - Set up a regular schedule for sending job alerts (e.g., weekly digest)
+For detailed Encharge setup instructions, see our [Encharge Integration Guide](/docs/integrations/encharge.md).

 ### Future Providers

-Support for additional email providers is planned for future releases:
+Support for additional email providers is planned for future releases.

-- Mailchimp
-- ConvertKit
-- SendGrid
-- MailerLite
-- Campaign Monitor

 The system is designed to be easily extensible with new providers through the provider interface in `lib/email/types.ts`.

 ## Data Collection